pgogy/openattribute-wordpress_post/readme.txt

-Change WP_Widget to call __construct() instead of old PHP 4 constructors Implement multiple isset() checks to ensure we don't access unidentified indexes Add support to the widget for the WordPress customiser
+Change WP_Widget to call __construct() instead of old PHP 4 constructors Implement multiple isset() checks to ensure we don't access unidentified indexes Add support to the widget for the WordPress customiser Update code format to match some WordPress core conventions Change openattribute_widget.php to class-openattribute-widget.php Change plugin folder name to be openattribute instead of openattribute-for-wordpress, matching the main plugin file as per WordPress recommended naming conventions

 = 1 =
 Fixed licence listing bug.
 Thanks to Phil Barker